aljrico/blog/_posts/2020-06-07-efficient-looping.md

 The magic of using `data.table` is that you will be able to only access the actual piece of memory that contains only what you are looking for.
 And we do that using the `set()` function.
-And how does that work?
-Well, let’s do a simple operation of columns.
-We are going to simply create a `column_3` that will be the result of multiplying `column_1` and `column_2`:
+To ilustrate how to use it, we are going to do a simple operation of columns, simply create a
+`column_3` that will be the result of multiplying `column_1` and `column_2`: